nayutaco/ptarmigan/docs/howtopay_starblocks.md

 ../ucoincli -c peer_xxx.conf
 ```
 When ucoind successfully connect other node, you receive the large amount of node information from peer node.
-You should wait untill log
+You should wait untill finishing log output.
-大量にログが出るのでログが止まるまで待つ。

 9. Confirm connection between  `ucoind` and peer.